Longyi: Patterns and fabrics

 Burmese watercolour from the 19th century.
 A woman weaves a paso on a loom while a man, wearing a paso, looks on.

 Men's pasos are generally stripes or checks apart from plain colours and may be worn upside down or inside out with no difference.
 Women's htameins have a black calico band called a htet sint (အထက်ဆင့်, lit. 'top band') for the waist; they wear more multi-coloured and floral patterns, too.

 Cotton is the basic material but all sorts of fabrics, both imported and home-grown, may be made into longyis.
 Tootal, georgette, satin and crepe have been made into htameins.
-Indonesian batik, although very expensive, have been very popular for decades; outfits of batik (ပါတိတ်) of the same design top and bottom were very popular in the 1980s.
+Indonesian batik, although very expensive, has been very popular for decades; outfits of batik (ပါတိတ်) of the same design, top and bottom, were very popular in the 1980s.

 For ceremonial and special occasions wearers use their best silks; the most elaborate ones are known as acheik (အချိတ်, lit. 'hook'), a beautiful and intricate wave or houndstooth pattern in several colour combinations from the weavers of Amarapura.
 They are worn especially at weddings, almost invariably by the bride and groom in matching colours.
 The poor may keep aside some traditional silks for special occasions.

-In ancient times silks generally were worn by royalty and courtiers, the royal pasos and htameins richly embroidered with gold, silver, pearls and precious stones.
+In ancient times, silks were generally worn by royalty and courtiers, the royal pasos and htameins richly embroidered with gold, silver, pearls and precious stones.
 Modern reproductions of these may be seen on the stage at zat pwès (theatrical performances).

-Ethnic and regional weaves and patterns are plenty and popular.
+Ethnic and regional weaves and patterns are plentiful and popular.
 There are Rakhine longyi, Mon longyi, Kachin longyi, Inle longyi, Zin Mè (Chiang Mai) longyi, Yaw longyi, Seikkhun longyi, Dawei longyi and more.

 Silk pasos, but not acheik, that men wear for special occasions are called Bangauk (Bangkok) paso.
 Kala (Indian) paso are often longer and are worn by taller people; Kaka zin refers to a broad check pattern of black, brown and white worn by Indian teashop owners.
 Mercerised longyis from India are popular as the fabric is more durable.